-The two samples were then compared individually to a large number of reference chronologies but there was no cross-matching with any of these.
-The two samples must, therefore, remain undated.
+Site chronology BWDASQ01 was then compared to the five remaining unmatched samples, but there was no further satisfactory cross-matching.
+Each of the five remaining ungrouped samples was then compared individually to a full series of reference chronologies, but again there was no further satisfactory cross-matching.
+These samples must, therefore, remain undated.